Elections with Few Voters: Candidate Control Can Be Easy: Discussion of Our Results and Proof Techniques

-\item[\setcovertech.]
-This is a very simple technique for showing para-$\np$-hard\-ness results for combinatorial control by adding/deleting candidates.
-The idea is to reduce from the standard \probSetCover problem using the bundling function to encode sets.
+This is a fairly simple technique for showing $\paranp$-hard\-ness results for combinatorial control by adding/deleting candidates.
+The idea is to reduce from the \probSetCover problem using the bundling function to encode the given sets.
 Due to the power of bundling, a constant number of voters suffices for the reduction.
-A sample proof is given for Theorem~\ref{thm:plurality-veto-comb}.
+Formal proofs using this technique are given in~\autoref{section_formal_proofs_sc}.